umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 An editor may find it useful to see a list of articles they have been editing along with a link to load and continue editing.
 This could be instead of having to remember and find the item again in the Umbraco Content Tree.

 We can make use of Umbraco's Angular resource for retrieving audit log information.
-The **logResource** using the **getPagedUserLog** method to return a list of activities the current user has performed recently.
+Add `logResource` to the method and use the `getPagedUserLog` method to return a list of activities the current user has performed recently.

 We inject the logResource into our controller: